 Tyson betrayed little emotion over his victory, as expected.
 Eager to exit the glare of the spotlight, he left the ring first while McNeeley stayed behind, stretching his fleeting moments of stardom.
 The crowd, which had come for the spectacle of blood, seemed puzzled by the outcome, unsure how to react.
 They cheered but their cheers lacked the zealotry that follows a definitive knockout.
 Tyson had won, yes, but were they satisfied?
 Did they feel robbed?

 There was perhaps a realization growing in the crowd that many had come to see Tyson’s spectacular return, rather than his boxing.
-They had paid for the pageantry, not the pugilism, and they had gotten what they paid for.
+They had paid for the pageantry, not the pugilism, and they got what they paid for.
 They could now say they had been there, live and in person, to witness a legendary champion’s return, if not to glory, then at least to celebrity.

 After McNeeley, Tyson would take a short-lived but earnest string of serious bouts that briefly positioned him as the once-and-future champ.
 He faced an undefeated Buster Mathis Jr, and in 1996 he won two titles fights, against Frank Bruno for the WBC title and then Bruce Seldon for the WBA belt, before a pair of losses to Evander Holyfield.
 But it was the McNeeley fight which proved to be the model for his later career, his bouts sold more on spectacle than skill.
 As Gerry Callahan put it in Sports Illustrated, Tyson vs McNeeley was “as close to a fix as Don King could get without prompting a congressional hearing.”